jphong125/stellaapic/Writerside/topics/Health-Check.md

 # Health Check

 ## Overview
-HealthCheck method can be used by operators to check if Stella provider API service.
+HealthCheck method can be used by operators to check if Kyren provider API service.

 ## Request